cockroachdb/docs/v20.2/restore.md

 <a name="skip_missing_sequences"></a>`skip_missing_sequences`       | N/A                                         | Use to ignore [sequence](show-sequences.html) dependencies (i.e., the `DEFAULT` expression that uses the sequence).<br><br>Example: `WITH skip_missing_sequences`
 `skip_missing_views`                                                | N/A                                         | Use to skip restoring [views](views.html) that cannot be restored because their dependencies are not being restored at the same time.<br><br>Example: `WITH skip_missing_views`
 `encryption_passphrase`                                             | Passphrase used to create the [encrypted backup](take-and-restore-encrypted-backups.html) |  The passphrase used to decrypt the file(s) that were encrypted by the [`BACKUP`](take-and-restore-encrypted-backups.html) statement.
 `detached`                                                          | N/A                                         | <span class="version-tag">New in v20.2:</span> When a restore runs in `detached` mode, the restore job will execute asynchronously and the job ID will be returned immediately without waiting for the job to finish.
-Note that the job ID will not be returned when the job finishes.
+Note that the job completion status will not be returned.
 To check on the job status, use the [`SHOW JOBS`](show-jobs.html) statement.

 ### Backup file URLs